 Audit and supervisory committee works to gather information, communicating with directors, executive officers, Internal Audit Office, and other employees.
 Directors who are audit and supervisory committee members attend meetings of the board of directors, and receive reports from directors, executive officers, employees, and others regarding the performance of their duties, requesting explanations as necessary.
-The General Manager of the Audit and Supervisory Committee Office attends important meetings such as the Management Council and the shinsa kaigi (organization which reviews credit and individual important cases) and reports the contents of such meetings to the audit and supervisory committee.
+The Director who is a full-time audit and supervisory committee member attends important meetings such as the Management Council and the shinsa kaigi (organization which reviews credit and individual important cases) and reports the contents of such meetings to the audit and supervisory committee.
 With regard to subsidiaries, the Company's audit & supervisory committee members also communicate and exchange information with their directors, audit & supervisory board members, and others, receiving business reports from subsidiaries as necessary.